-Innovation and Customer Experience at BRITE ConferenceAt this year's 2013 BRITE Conference, Kaaren Hanson, Vice President of Innovation at Intuit, shared deep thoughts on Creating a culture of rapid experimentation.
-Given my passion for the customer experience and innovation - and my personal experiences using Intuit products, I was spell-bound!
+At this year's 2013 BRITE Conference, Kaaren Hanson, Vice President of Innovation at Intuit, shared deep thoughts on Creating a culture of rapid experimentation.
+Given my passion for the customer experience and innovation - and my personal experiences using Intuit products, I was spellbound!

-What I enjoyed most was the emphasis on making customer focused innovation everyone's responsibility.
-It's collaborative, infectious, productive and profitable; it involves rapid and ongoing experimentation.
+What I enjoyed most was the emphasis on making customer-focused innovation everyone's responsibility.
+It's collaborative, infectious, productive, and profitable; it involves rapid and ongoing experimentation.
 (Customers, by the way, can be internal as well as external.)
 It's also something that everyone in the company can focus on thanks to 2 days per month of unstructured time which can be banked for later use.

 Intuit's innovative culture of rapid experimentation recognizes that many right answers exist.
-All of which can be reached faster and more cheaply than by focusing only on one right answer (aka the traditional approach).
+All of these can be reached faster and more cheaply than by focusing only on one right answer (aka the traditional approach).
 Hanson referred to simple lightweight experiments - as opposed to agonizing for elusive perfection.
 It's best to get started.
 Key to getting started is having the right size team, aka "2 pizza teams".
 That's 4 to 5 people; any more and that's too big a team.

-Hanson refers to this culture or rapid customer experience focused innovation as Design for Delight (note D4D in images below).
+Hanson refers to this culture or rapid customer experience-focused innovation as Design for Delight (note D4D in images below).
 It is based on the principles of:

-• Deep customer empathy for inspiration.
+- Deep customer empathy for inspiration.

-• Rapid experimentation with customers
+- Rapid experimentation with customers

-• Going broad with ideas to go narrow
+- Going broad with ideas to go narrow

 Intuit's Principles for Design for Delight